ramm777/ramm777/README.md

 <p align="center"> <img src="Predictor_Clinical_Trials.png" alt="Predictor_Clinical_Trials" width="700"> </p>

 I have an older preprint on the [MedRxiv](https://www.medrxiv.org/content/10.1101/2024.01.17.24301444v1), the newer and significantly better is being reviewed.
-Please let me know if you'd like to receive it.
+Let me know if you'd like to receive it.

 ## 2) Computer Vision ML to Identify Cell Types on the Medical Images
 We developed a deep-learning model to identify types of cells (tumour cells, lymphocytes, and fibroblasts) from medical images.
 The model was utilized to investigate the impact of image features on the modelling of clinical trials for drug discovery and predicting treatment outcomes.
 Additionally, it could assist pathologists, who spend a considerable amount of time on diagnostics, by improving their productivity.